2014 Member Information

 Mailing addresses will be posted in late May.

 Email should NOT be used for emergencies.
 CadetsOnTour@yea.org will reach a Cadet or a staff member.
 This communication will be printed and put in the mail bin to the corps for delivery on mail drop days.
 E-mail does not receive priority service.
 Members will only receive e-mail about once a week.
 Be sure to note the name of the member and the corps name.
 We insure confidentiality of all e-mail past the one individual responsible for downloading the electronic communication.

-The Cadets Annual Awards Banquet will be held on Sunday, August 11 at The Westin in Indianapolis from 10 a.m. to 2 p.m.
+The Cadets Annual Awards Banquet will be held on Sunday, August 10 in Indianapolis.
 Everyone is welcome to attend - family, friends and fans!